The Rising Tide (Sunny Day Real Estate album): Background and production

 Sunny Day Real Estate released their third album How It Feels to Be Something On in September 1998 through independent label Sub Pop.
 It was a critical success; a live show was recorded in May 1999 and released in October that year under the name Live.
 Around this time, the band recorded a demo that they planned to shop around to interested producers.
 Despite finishing their contract with Sub Pop, the label would not let the band leave, forcing them to buy their way out.
 They signed to major label Time Bomb Recordings, who had a distribution deal with Arista Records.
 Hoerner said part of the reason they left Sub Pop was due to it not being a "particularly effective label".
 Despite the addition of former Posies bassist Joe Skyward prior to the release of How It Feels to Be Something On, the band re-grouped as a three-piece with Enigk handling bass.
-Hoerner found it easier to write material as a trio, which he compared to the group's early days of them three writing material for their debut Diary (1994).
+Hoerner found it easier to write material as a trio, which he compared to the group's early days of the same three writing material for their debut album Diary (1994).
 Lou Giordano visited the group in Seattle, Washington and wrote material through jam sessions for a month.
 The band spent two-to-three months accumulating around 30 songs before going into pre-production.

 The group went to Dreamland Recording Studios in West Harley, New York to record at the end of 1999; sessions concluded by February 2000.
 Giordano produced the sessions, while the band as a whole as given a co-producer credit.
 Giordano also acted as the engineer with assistance from Sue Kapa.
 In addition to their regular roles, each band member also played different instrumentation: Enigk played bass (on every track bar "Television"), piano ("Killed by an Angel", "Disappear", "Snibe", "Fool in the Photograph", "Television" and the title-track), keys ("Killed by an Angel", "Tearing in My Heart", "Faces in Disguise" and the title-track), vocoder ("Snibe"), Mellotron ("The Ocean") and drums ("Tearing in My Heart"); Hoerner played lap steel guitar ("Killed by an Angel") and bass ("Television"); and Goldsmith played percussion ("Snibe", "Fool in the Photograph", "Television", "Faces in Disguise" and the title-track) and sung vocals ("The Ocean" and "Faces in Disguise").
 The recordings were mixed in early 2000 by Giordano with assistance from engineer Zach Blackstone at the Warehouse in Vancouver, Canada.
 The recordings were then mastered by Ted Jensen at Sterling Sound in New York City.